carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 > ## Transferring files scenarios
 >
 > If you are working on your **local** computer there is no need to transfer files because you have your files on your local computer.
-> You will only need to knowthe directory where you are working in.
+> In that case, you only need to know the directory where you are working in.
 > If you are working on a remote machine, such as an AWS instance you can use the `scp` command {: .callout}